stijn-dejongh/lovecraft_public_domain/raw_converts/lt.md

   Clarendon, however, made no move to follow, but stood still for a moment and then sauntered slowly toward the house.
-Georgina, astonished at such callousness, kept up a running fire of entreaties on Dick&rsquo;s behalf, but it was of no use.
+Georgina, astonished at such callousness, kept up a running fire of entreaties on Dick's behalf, but it was of no use.
 Without paying the slightest attention to her pleas he made directly for the library and began to read in a large old book which had lain face down on the table.
 She put her hand on his shoulder as he sat there, but he did not speak or turn his head.
 He only kept on reading, and Georgina, glancing curiously over his shoulder, wondered in what strange alphabet this brass-bound tome was written.

   In the cavernous parlour across the hall, sitting alone in the dark a quarter of an hour later, Georgina came to her decision.
-Something was gravely wrong&mdash;just what, and to what extent, she scarcely dared formulate to herself&mdash;and it was time that she called in some stronger force to help her.
+Something was gravely wrong--just what, and to what extent, she scarcely dared formulate to herself--and it was time that she called in some stronger force to help her.
 Of course it must be James.
 He was powerful and capable, and his sympathy and affection would shew him the right thing to do.
 He had known Al always, and would understand.